 Key terms

-Engine: an Engine is a relationship among the Delivery Address, ImageEngine Address, and the Origin to handle requests and deliver optimized images.
+Engine: an Engine is a relationship among the Delivery Address, ImageEngine Address, and Origin to handle requests and deliver optimized images.

 Delivery Address: A Delivery Address is a URL that can be used to access Images for use through ImageEngine.